 When it comes time to perform background checks, you’ll typically pay anywhere from $10 to $500 per background check.
-The cost depends on what you want the report to include.
+The total cost depends on what you want the report to include.
 Simpler background checks that only include criminal searches will be cheaper than a report that includes additional inquiries into things like employment history, education verification, and drug testing.

 If you need assistance advertising your job and finding applicants but don’t want to pay for a recruiter, Homebase can help.
 Our hiring tool provides customizable job templates, free online posting, and the option to boost your post so it gets in front of candidates faster.